János Scitovszky

 János Keresztély Scitovszky de Nagykér (nagykéri Scitovszky János Keresztély; Ján Krstiteľ Scitovský; 1 November 1785 – 19 October 1866) was a Hungarian prelate, Cardinal of the Roman Catholic Church and Archbishop of Esztergom and Primate of Hungary.

-Ancestry
+Biography

 Scitovszky was born into a family of Polish noble origin (originally called Szczytowski).
 One of its members, Antal (János' grandfather), settled to Szepesváralja, Kingdom of Hungary (present-day Spišské Podhradie, Slovakia) in 1730.

+He was the son of Márton and Borbála Karácsonyi Scitovszky.
+His father was a rural school teacher.
+He studied in Jelšava and then at the gymnasium of Rozsnyó before entering the seminary at Trnava.

+Ordained in November 1809, he became rector of the diocesan minor seminary, where he taught philosophy and theology for ten years.
+In 1824 he became a canon of the cathedral Cathedral of the Assumption of the Blessed Virgin Mary, Rožňava.